 - Sea salt

-- Cut the peeled kohlrabi into evenly sized wedges or chunks; put them in a roasting pan.
-Drizzle with the olive oil and toss to coat the kohlrabi.
+Put those chunks in a roasting pan and drizzle with the olive oil and toss to coat the kohlrabi.
 Sprinkle with salt.